 - Length: 2½ inches

-The Peppered Cory is also very underappreciated when it comes to color.
+The Peppered Cory catfish is also very underappreciated when it comes to color.
 Young specimens and adults kept under bright, stressful conditions are typically grey and cream in color.
-But there is a faint green iridescence that can become almost a glow when kept in subdued lighting or well planted tanks with several members of their own kind!
+But there is a faint green iridescence that can become almost a glow when kept in subdued lighting or well-planted tanks with several members of their own kind.

-These are one of the best cories to begin with because they are very peaceful and breed readily.
+These are one of the best cory catfish to start out with because they are very peaceful fish and breed readily.
 Live and frozen foods help condition them faster but often they breed even using standard prepared foods and in alkaline waters.
-Unlike some of their relatives Peppered Cories have entirely adapted to captive aquarium conditions!
+Unlike many other fish, Peppered Cory catfish have entirely adapted to captive aquarium conditions.

 - Common Names: Peppered Cory